Defense Mechanisms that Addicts Use To Avoid Treatment

 Seeking Treatment is Important

 Boredom and an inability to have fun apart from using drugs or alcohol are common excuses for individuals both to avoid rehab and recovery, and to justify a relapse after a rehab and recovery program has begun.
 The lives of substance abusers become so narrowly focused on alcohol or drugs that they forget how to enjoy themselves unless they are intoxicated.
-Rehab and addiction treatment programs will increasingly focus on giving new ideas for fulfilling activities to addicts who have forgotten how to entertain themselves while they are sober.Alcoholics and drug addicts are adept at using many other defense mechanisms when faced with the reality of their substance abuse.
+Rehab and evidence based treatments will increasingly focus on giving new ideas for fulfilling activities to addicts who have forgotten how to entertain themselves while they are sober.Alcoholics and drug addicts are adept at using many other defense mechanisms when faced with the reality of their substance abuse.
 For example, they might become argumentative and shift the focus of any discussions away from themselves and onto an unrelated person or issue.
 They can elevate themselves above the community of people around them and ignore advice from friends and family, who they perceive as being unintelligent or unsophisticated.
 They can try to draw people into their own world of substance abuse.
 In all cases, the alcoholic or addict does everything conceivable to address every issue except the main issue at hand.

 Getting Over Defense Mechanisms and Addiction